trueos/sysadm/docs/api_reference/connection.rst

-Once a websocket connection is made to the server, the client needs to use the authentication class to authenticate itself to obtain access to the sysadm service.
+Once a websocket connection is made to the server, the client needs to use the authentication class to authenticate itself to obtain access to the SysAdm™ service.
 Every authentication class request contains the following parameters:

 +----------------+------------+---------------------------------------+